 “Grief is the conflicting feelings caused by the end of or change in a familiar pattern of behavior.” – The Grief Recovery Institute®

-Grief is universal, in that it is our normal, natural reaction to loss, which is an experience no person avoids enduring in their lifetime.
-However, the emotions that a person feels as they grieve loss are completely their own.
-There is no roadmap, no 7 “steps” to take, no “stages” to bounce around, no prescription to fill, for grief.
+Grief is universal, in that it is our normal, natural response to loss, which is an experience no person avoids enduring in their lifetime.
+There is no roadmap, no three or five or seven “steps” to take, no “stages” to bounce around, no prescription to fill.
+The emotions that a person feels as they grieve loss are completely their own.

+At best, the notions encapsulated above offer a temporary, superficial distraction.
 At worst, these platitudes cause us to want to punch people and die in a hole.
-At best, the notions encapsulated in these myths we propagate offer a temporary, superficial distraction.
-Their healing power is, well… mythical.
+These are ideas that encourage us to quietly poison ourselves by holding on to what is meant to move through us.
 They’re rooted in expressing intellectual truths, rather than addressing the emotional process of grief that’s underway.

 I won’t tell you I know how you’re feeling, because I cannot (and neither can anyone else).
-I will share that for me, the myths about grief are like putting a hello-kitty band-aid at the end of the massive weeping stub where a leg used to be.
+I will share that for me, the myths about grief are a lot like putting a Hello-Kitty band-aid at the end of the weeping stub where my leg used to be.
 Moderately distracting, potentially somewhat cute, woefully ineffective, sometimes just flat out annoying, and eventually contributing to a systemic infection.

 Yet, embodying the myths of grief and grieving is what most of us have been taught.
 So that is what we do, because our human mind only has immediate access to what it has already learned.

-Another example: “Time Heals”.
-It’s one of the most common of the six major myths about grief, and potentially the most devastating of them as well, because it paralyzes us into non-action.
+Another example: “Time heals”.
+It’s one of the most common of the six major myths about grief presented in the Grief Recovery Handbook, and potentially the most devastating of them as well, because it paralyzes us into non-action.

 Waiting for time to heal your emotional wounds is like waiting for time to fill a flat tire.